 The bill aims to revise the Montana Local Food Choice Act by introducing new provisions for the storage of homemade food products in retail food establishments under specific conditions.
 Key amendments include the definition of "deliver," which now encompasses transactions between a producer or their designated agent and an informed end consumer.
-Additionally, the bill clarifies that a retail food establishment may store homemade food products for producers, provided that the food is delivered by the producer or their agent, stored in a secured area not accessible to the public, and clearly marked as not for sale.
-Furthermore, it stipulates that homemade food must be retrieved by the producer or their agent for delivery to the consumer, with provisions for disposal if the food remains unclaimed for over 30 days.
+Additionally, the bill clarifies that homemade food may not be sold or used in retail food establishments unless it meets licensing and inspection requirements, but allows for the storage of such food products under certain conditions, including that they must be delivered by the producer or their agent and stored in a secured area not accessible to the public.

 Statutes affected: LC Text: 50-49-202, 50-49-203, 50-50-102, 50-50-103